atomisthq/docs/docs/quick-starts/rug-cli.md

 ```

 Success!
 The output from that command also tells us what the full
-name of the Editor is,
+name of the editor is,
 `atomist-rugs:common-editors:AddApacheSoftwareLicense20`.
 We could
 have guessed that.
 Since we previously installed the editor, we could
 have run the following command and gotten the same result.